edstell/concurrencylimiter/README.md

 # concurrencylimiter
-A simple package for executing work in concurrently - up to a limit.
+A simple package for executing work concurrently - up to a limit.

 The intended usecase looks something like:
 ```